How to Fix CVE-2022-30190 vulnerability using Microsoft Intune

 Delete msdtregbackup Registry key using Intune

-If you are using Microsoft Intune to manage all your organization devices, you can simply create a Powershell script and deploy it via Intune.
+If you use Microsoft Intune to manage all your organization devices, you can create a Powershell script and deploy it via Intune.
 I have created the below Powershell script and saved it in a file called msdtregfix.ps1.

 if(Test-path C:\msdtregbackup)